Houston: Early settlement to the 20th century

 By 1860, Houston had emerged as a commercial and railroad hub for the export of cotton.
 Railroad spurs from the Texas inland converged in Houston, where they met rail lines to the ports of Galveston and Beaumont.

+The 1860 U.S. Census lists 4,845 inhabitants in Houston, including 1,069 enslaved (99 % of the city's African American population).
 During the American Civil War, Houston served as a headquarters for Confederate Major General John B. Magruder, who used the city as an organization point for the Battle of Galveston.
 After the Civil War, Houston businessmen initiated efforts to widen the city's extensive system of bayous so the city could accept more commerce between Downtown and the nearby port of Galveston.
 By 1890, Houston was the railroad center of Texas.

 In 1900, after Galveston was struck by a devastating hurricane, efforts to make Houston into a viable deep-water port were accelerated.
 The following year, the discovery of oil at the Spindletop oil field near Beaumont prompted the development of the Texas petroleum industry.
 In 1902, President Theodore Roosevelt approved a $1 million improvement project for the Houston Ship Channel.
 By 1910, the city's population had reached 78,800, almost doubling from a decade before.
 African Americans formed a large part of the city's population, numbering 23,929 people, which was nearly one-third of Houston's residents.

 President Woodrow Wilson opened the deep-water Port of Houston in 1914, seven years after digging began.
 By 1930, Houston had become Texas's most populous city and Harris County the most populous county.
 In 1940, the U.S. Census Bureau reported Houston's population as 77.5% White and 22.4% black.